lingo-reviews/tenets/go/dev/README.md

 	commentType := t.RegisterOption("comment_type", "awesome", "set the type of comment")

 	// then in our smell
-	r.RaiseNodeIssue(issue, commentNode, tenet.CommentVar({{.myvar}}, *commentType))
+	r.RaiseNodeIssue(issue, commentNode, tenet.CommentVar("myvar", *commentType))

 ```

 When the user runs `lingo info <tenet>` they'll see "comment_type" as an
-option they can set. t.RegisterOption returns a pointer to a string.
-The value
+option they can set. t.RegisterOption returns a pointer to a string with a
-of that pointer is updated with the user's setting by the time it is used in
+default value, in the case above it's "awesome".
+The value is updated with the
-the smell.
+user's setting by the time it is used in the smell.

 Register custom metrics an tags to manage the applicability of tenets: